Project managers manage the planning, resourcing, scheduling and administration of projects to deliver them on time and within budget.

 Project managers usually earn

-Pay for project managers varies depending on the industry they work in.
+Pay for project managers varies depending on the industry, size and type of project, and the region they work in.

 - PAYE.net.nz website – use this calculator to convert pay and salary information